 - Full Restore through iTunes on Mac or Windows

-Fix #11.
+Solution #11.
 Hardware Evaluation

 It could be a hardware damage issue; take your iOS device to the nearby apple store and ask them.
 For example, might device Wi-Fi chips or the antenna could be defective. or Call apple support for Book Appointments at apple genius bar.

-Fix #12.
+Solution #12.
 Reset All Settings of your Device

 Some users found the problem with restrictions like “can log on to the internet but only a few of my apps work with WIFI and/cellular data.
 All others say no internet connection; cannot download the app, Try again later.”